 Sinuses are cavities inside a person’s skull that are positioned around the eyes and nose, particularly within the front of the face.
 They are lined with cilia, hair-like cells that are very fine.
-They are thin because they help drain mucus through the sinuses’ passages and out into the nose.
+Cilia help drain mucus through the sinuses’ passages and out of the nose.

-Sinus surgery is an operation whose purpose is to clear the pathways of the sinuses and unclog blockages.
-This kind of surgery can be performed with little discomfort.
-It is a brief process that only has few complications.
+The purpose of sinus surgery is to clear the pathways of the sinuses and unclog blockages.
+The surgery can be performed with little discomfort.

 For incessant and recurrent sinus infections this is the best option for most patients.
-Most patients with abnormal sinus structure or abnormal growths in the sinus often resort to this operation.
+Patients with abnormal sinus structure or abnormal growths in the sinus often resort to this procedure.
 A doctor will usually try other treatments and procedures first before resorting to surgery.
 If these doesn’t produce results, surgery will be the last resort.

 Reasons for Sinus Surgery

 Sinusitis is an infection in the nasal passages which can cause headaches, pressure, and overall congestion.
-It is sometimes called a sinus infection.
+It is sometimes called referred to as a sinus infection.

-The surgery’s aim is to remove whatever is blocking the sinuses’ drainage pathways.
+The goal of surgery is to remove whatever is blocking the sinuses’ drainage pathways.
 This may include removing some thin pieces of bone, swollen or damaged tissue, tumors or growths blocking the nasal or sinus passage, prevalent mucous membranes, nasal polyps.

 - pressure around the nose, eyes, or forehead